Skip to content

 Robots to the Rescue

-As designs and technology continue to evolve, robots of the future will be integral parts of understanding and helping to address some of the biggest challenges facing the ocean, including the climate crisis, dying coral reefs, and other damages caused by human activity.
+As designs and technology continue to evolve, robots of the future will be integral in understanding some of the biggest challenges facing the ocean including the climate crisis and dying coral reefs.

 Automating Exploration